dgmp88/georgep.xyz/pages/blog/python-plotting.md

 show(p)
 ```

-<iframe width="100%" height="650px" src="{{ site.url }}{{ site.baseurl }}/iframes/bokeh_line.html" frameborder="0"></iframe>
+<iframe width="100%" height="650px" src="/iframes/bokeh_line.html" frameborder="0"></iframe>

 ### Interim conclusion

 I love the conciseness of the matplotlib API, the others feel clunky to me in comparsion.
 But maybe that's just what I'm used to.
 The interactivity and aesthetics of the others are definitely better though.

 ## Basic examples: histogram

 I made scatter plots, they work similarly to the line plots and aren't that interesting to show.
 Perhaps a more interesting example is something more complex that I also use quite a lot - a histogram of the data to get an idea of its distribution.

 The data, random and normally distributed.